 5. Present foods in new ways.

-Taste and being sensitive to textures go together, so using a different form of a food may help.
-For example, your child may not like the wet feel of fruit, but might not mind the taste if the texture is different.
+Being sensitive to taste and being sensitive to textures often go together.
+Using a different form of a food may help.
+For example, your child may not like the wet feel of fresh fruit.
+But fruit with a different texture may be OK.

 Instead of fresh banana slices, give crunchy banana chips a try.
 Instead of a whole apple, offer dehydrated apple rings.
 Plan on some trial and error.
 Those textures and tastes may not work consistently either!